-Although Pulpit Rock is 604m above sea level, you’ll be 270m above sea level already when you start your hike, so don’t be too afraid it’s too much of an ascent.
+Although Pulpit Rock is at a height of 604m above sea level, you’ll be 270m above sea level already when you start your hike, so don’t be too afraid it’s too much of a climb.

 Time passes really quickly when you’re up there – waiting for your turn to take photos; wandering around the area; admiring Pulpit Rock’s splendid sceneries.